swcarpentry/python-novice-inflammation/_episodes/04-lists.md

 > contains (from left to right) lettuce, lettuce, peppers, zucchini, squash,
 > and basil.](../fig/04_groceries_x.png)]
 >
-> To store the contents of the shelf in a nested list, we write it this way:
+> To store the contents of the shelf in a nested list, you write it this way:
 >
 > ~~~
 > x = [['lettuce', 'lettuce', 'peppers', 'zucchini', 'squash', 'basil'],